jclark/satpulse/README.md

 1. Ensure you have suitable hardware.
 See the [What hardware to get](#what-hardware-to-get) section below.
 2. [Install Go](https://go.dev/doc/install).
 3. Make sure you have git installed: `sudo apt install git`
-4. Clone the gps4ptp repository: `git clone https://github.com/jclark/gps4ptp.git`
+4. Clone the satpulse repository: `git clone https://github.com/jclark/satpulse.git`
-5. Change into the gps4ptp directory: `cd gps4ptp`
+5. Change into the satpulse directory: `cd satpulse`
 6. Build it: `./build.sh`
-7. Install it: `sudo ./install.sh` (this will install it as `/usr/local/sbin/gps4ptp`)
+7. Install it: `sudo ./install.sh` (this will install it as `/usr/local/sbin/satpulse`)
-8. Edit the configuration file: `sudo nano /usr/local/etc/gps4ptp.toml`.
+8. Edit the configuration file: `sudo nano /usr/local/etc/satpulse.toml`.
 In particular, you may need to change:
     * the serial port device
     * the serial port speed
     * the network interface that the PPS input is connected to
-9. Start it: `sudo systemctl start gps4ptp.service`
+9. Start it: `sudo systemctl start satpulse.service`
-10. Check that it started ok: `sudo systemctl status gps4ptp.service`
+10. Check that it started ok: `sudo systemctl status satpulse.service`
-12. Check the logs: `journalctl -u gps4ptp`
+12. Check the logs: `journalctl -u satpulse`
-13. Enable it at boot: `sudo systemctl enable gps4ptp.service`
+13. Enable it at boot: `sudo systemctl enable satpulse.service`
 14. Install and configure ptp4l
     * `sudo apt install linuxptp`
     * Modify `/etc/linuxptp/ptp4l.conf`; use [configs/ptp4l.conf](configs/ptp4l.conf) as a starting point